 Ahuitzotl (Mdz13r)

-This compound glyph for the personal name Ahuitzotl includes a stream of water (atl) wrapping around an amphibious animal that resembles a dog (ahuitzotl), according to Alonso de Molina.
-The animal here looks something like a squirrel.
-It is shown in profile, facing to the viewer's right.
+This compound Nahuatl hieroglyph for the personal name Ahuitzotl includes a stream of water (atl) wrapping around an amphibious animal that resembles a dog (ahuitzotl), according to Alonso de Molina.
+It may be an amphibious marsupial, but here it resembles a squirrel.
+The water is a phonetic complement that ensures that the animal is read as having a name that starts with A-.
+But the water is also semantic, given this is an aquatic animal, legendary for lying in waiting in the depths of the lake to drag swimmers down and drown them.
+The ahuitzotl is shown in profile, facing to the viewer's right.
 Its two front paws are in the air, and it sits on its two hind legs.
 It has a long tail that curls, with the stream of water curling right around the tail.
 The animal is painted a purple-gray.
-The water is a standard turquoise with lines of current and droplets (or chalchihuitl beads, perhaps) and turbinate shells splashing off of the stream.
+The water is a standard turquoise with lines of current, droplets, and turbinate shells splashing off of the stream.

 Stephanie Wood